LEOPARDSat-1

 Operations

-Upon deployment from the NRCSD, LEOPARDSat-1 will deploy its antennae and begin detumbling to cancel any residual spining imparted by deployment, eventually aligning with the local magnetic field.
+Upon deployment from the NRCSD, LEOPARDSat-1 will deploy its antenna and begin detumbling to cancel any residual spining imparted by deployment, eventually aligning with the local magnetic field.
 After successfully detumbling (a process which will take about one week), the satellite will listen for a signal from the ground and then respond that the satellite is functional.
-The team will then command the satellite to enter its operational state, in which it will begin collecting data and transmitting it to the ground when in communication range of the ground station (expected to happen roughly twice a day).
-Radiation dosages from each sensor will be measured at least once a day and battery health measured once an orbit, while data on its attitude state and solar panel output will be recorded at a much higher frequency (0.1667 Hz) in order to determine the satellite's attitude history on the ground.
+The team will then command the satellite to enter its main operational state, in which it will begin collecting data and transmitting it to the ground when in communication range of the ground station (which should occur 2-4 times a day).
+Radiation doses from each RADFET sensor will be measured once every 30 minutes, while data on its attitude state and solar intensity in each direction will be recorded at a much higher frequency (0.1667 Hz) to help reconstruct the satellite's attitude history.
 The mission will nominally last four months, but may be extended if the satellite continues to function.
 Due to the mission's low orbit, reentry into Earth's atmosphere is expected to occur within two years of deployment from the ISS, at which point the satellite will be destroyed.

 Chief Engineer